ossan-dev/tech-journey-be/README.md

 - in the upper-most part of the graph, there are some nodes with high `cum` and small `flat` values, such as `gin.LoggerWithFunc`, `handlers.AddBooking`, `handlers.SetupRoutes`
 - they all have thick, solid, and red edges meaning they're using some resources and there aren't intermediate calls
 - The call to the `gin.LoggerWithConfig` has been inlined into the caller which is `gin.Next()`, as you can see from the `inline` on the edge

+### 6. trace

+#### Generate a Trace with the `debug/pprof/trace` Endpoint

+The steps needed to generate a trace to read are:

+1. Run the applications with tracing enabled
+2. Run the command that starts a 10-second trace.
+The command is `curl -v <http://localhost:8080/debug/pprof/trace?seconds=10> > trace.out`.
+It's best to keep it short.
+Otherwise, it will create multiple trace session to handle large amount of data
+3. Run the script to emulate some workload.
+The amount of operations done should be reduced to finish within the deadline

+#### Generate a Trace with the `FlightRecorder` Feature

+1. First, make sure to set the `FlightRecorder` up in your production app
+2. The setup code in the `main.go` file is:

+    ```go
+    fr := handlers.NewFlightRecorder()
+     if err := fr.FlightRecorderTracer.Start(); err != nil {
+      panic(err)
+     }
+     fr.FlightRecorderTracer.SetSize(4096)
+     defer func() {
+      if err := fr.FlightRecorderTracer.Stop(); err != nil {
+       panic(err)
+      }
+     }()
+    ```

+3. Then, you have to create an HTTP handler to serve the request:

+    ```go
+    func (f *FlightRecorderTracer) Trace(c *gin.Context) {
+     file, err := os.Create("cmd/flight_recorder.out")
+     if err != nil {
+      c.JSON(http.StatusInternalServerError, gin.H{"error": err.Error()})
+      return
+     }
+     defer file.Close()
+     if _, err := f.FlightRecorderTracer.WriteTo(file); err != nil {
+      c.JSON(http.StatusInternalServerError, gin.H{"error": err.Error()})
+      return
+     }
+     c.Status(http.StatusOK)
+    }
+    ```

+4. Defer an invocation to the `/trace` endpoint exposed by the HTTP Server
+5. You should find a trace file written on your disk

+> You can also write the file dynamically in each endpoint based on some custom logic.

+#### Read the trace

+Those are the considerations:

+1. Start reading the trace with the command: `go tool trace trace.out`
+2. Amount of time: 2538ms
+3. Heap Max Used: 9.2MiB
+4. Wall Duration GC: 3.9ms
+5. GC time relative to the elapsed time: 0.15%

+Two of the options you'll most likely to use are:

+- `View trace by proc`: the usual trace execution image you can find around
+- `Goroutine analysis`: a table listing all the goroutines' details